daniel4488/SigmaTrein/README.md

 Our random algorithm can be made less random by setting two booleans to True.
 The first boolean is ```unique```.
 When ```unique=True```, our random algorithm only chooses a connection once in the same trajectory.
 The second boolean is ```prefixed```.
 When ```prefixed=True```, the algorithm will start at some priorly chosen stations, and run from there.

+### Advanced Randomize
+The advanced randomize algorithm gets steered by a simple heuristic.
+It chooses a random departure station and then chooses the connection which has been used the least in a particular solution.
+For example if a solution consists of 19 trajectories, it keeps track of how many times each connection has been used within these 19 trajectories.
+If a 20th trajectory is made it will then depart from a random station and chooses from it's possible connections which has been used the least by the other 19 trajectories.

 ### Hill Climber
 The Hill Climber algorithm starts by creating a solution from our random algorithm.
 Thereafter, it starts deleting a chosen number of trajectories, and checks if these solutions return better scores.
 If not, it makes random new solutions for every deleted trajectory.
 A solution with a higher score than the current one is accepted as the new current solution.
 This process is repeated for a given amount of iterations.